jnanateja009/jnanateja009/README.md

 - 👋 Hi, I’m @jnanateja009
 - 👀 I’m interested in Cyber Security and Web development
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Python, Java
-- 💞️ I’m looking to collaborate on Web development and Cybersecurity.
+- 💞️ I’m looking to collaborate on Software development and Cybersecurity.
 - 📫 How to reach me jnanatejagollapudi575@gmail.com

 <!---